Live 3.2 Devotionals (for Sunday 12/4) – Monday

 Faith Verse

-Question of the Day: How can you hear from Jesus?
+Question of the Day: How can you share the good news of Jesus with others?

 Read about It